shubham14p3/Online-shop-for-electronics/README.md

 Title :- N.I.S.E.
 COMP.

-The project is to build for the HTML & CSS Capstone Project is based on an online shop for electronics.
-But I have  personalised the content, i.e., instead of a shop of electronics I have created an studying website "N.I.S.E.
+The project is to build for the HTML & CSS Capstone Project which is based on an online shop.
+But I have personalised the content, i.e., instead of a shop of electronics I have created a study website "N.I.S.E.
 Comp".
 It is an website where contents can be bought through digital means, and knowledge can be shared digitally.

 #Homepage